BestReviews is reader-supported and may earn an affiliate commission. Details

 Doesn't integrate with Google Home.
 Not as reliable as expected for motion detection.

 Has 180-degree viewing angle for better visibility.
 Detailed HD video shoots clear images, even in low-light conditions.
 Weather-resistant and won't malfunction in direct sunlight or extreme cold.
-Users can respond with two-way audio or can deliver a pre-recorded reply.
-Integrates with Alexa.
+Users can respond with two-way audio.

 Subscription required.
 A couple reports that the device was difficult to set up and malfunctioned.